kfarr/near-term-protected-bike/README.md

 - Bryant (which segments?)

 Add your own: suggest a change through github, open an issue or contact me @kfarr on twitter

+## For more reading
+For an example of a high quality bike plan, check out [Oakland's 2019 Bike Plan](https://www.letsbikeoakland.com/draft-plan/#/)!